 Look Ma, no ADC !

-Since Raspberry Pi doesn’t comes with an Analog-to-digital converter (ADC) like Arduino, connecting a LDR to its GPIOs pins is a little tricky (when you don’t have an Gertboard).
-The traditional approach is to use a capacitor and then time its charging according to the LDR resistance, this isn’t a precise measure, but it works good for most applications.
-What I’m going to do here is another approach, since I just want to measure if there is a laser light present or not (I’m not interested on the light energy), I don’t need to time the capacitor charging.
+Since Raspberry Pi doesn’t come with an Analog-to-digital converter (ADC) like Arduino, connecting a LDR to its GPIOs pins is a little tricky (when you don’t have a Gertboard).
+The traditional approach is to use a capacitor and then time its charging according to the LDR resistance, this isn’t a precise measure, but it works well for most applications.
+What I’m going to do here is another approach, since I just want to measure if there is a laser light present or not (I’m not interested in the light energy), I don’t need to time the capacitor charging.

 The first step was to measure the resistance that the LDR creates when the laser light is present, to do that I turned the pin 12 to HIGH on the Arduino and then measured the resistance on the LDR with the multimeter: